OKit-Scripts-Projects/DSM.Customizations/App.Debian-Chroot.md

-## Helps
+## Platform
 As I am using ds3615xs, I compiled this.

-If you need other platforms, please make an issue, I would compile one for your platform later.
+If you need other platforms, just make an new issue, I would compile one for your platform later in my free time.

 ## Optimize
 0. `apt update`